kc-frontend-team-4/quarantine-chill/README.md

 ### Set-up

+1. Do one of the following:
-1. Download this repo as zip file,then extract
+    - Download this repo as zip file,then extract
-OR do a git pull and copy over the files into your project OR fork this project.
+    - Git pull and copy over the files into your project
+    - Fork this project

-2. Set-up a MongoDB database: Either set-up a [MongoDB Atlas](https://cloud.mongodb.com) database, or install and configure a local DB for testing
+2. Set-up a MongoDB database: Either set-up a [MongoDB Atlas](https://cloud.mongodb.com) database, or install and configure a local DB for testing.

 3. Create a ".env.local" file, that contains your credentials.